sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/01-why-stats.md

 ## 4. Translating the structural approach into TPC

 **Question**: After considering all three of these texts -- their exigencies, propositions, and methods -- translate Mullaly's broader definition of the *structural approach* and Moreau's *practice methods* in social work into our domain of TPC by putting them into conversation with Lindgren, Gerdes, and Lawrence's SJ ethic and Graham et al's statistical genre analysis.
 In other words, develop a TPC structural perspective and set of practices that translates Moreau's 5 practices.
-Finaly, add one new practice approach specific to TPC.
+Finally, add one new practice approach specific to TPC.

 Your_response_here